Kelly Crompton, Brighton College Bangkok’s Head of Pre-Prep School, is currently Headmistress of a primary school in Lincolnshire, UK.

 What attracted you to a leadership position at Brighton College?

-What have been the highlights of your time at Brighton College Al Ain?
-What has been your proudest achievement there?
+What have been the highlights of your time at Normanby-by-Spital Primary School?

-What is a Brighton College education?
-What makes it unique?
+What, in your opinion, is a Brighton College education?

 What are your priorities between now and when the school opens?